-This simple tutorial shows how to install Sublime Text 3, the popular source code editor, in Debian, Ubuntu, and / or Linux Mint in different ways.
+This simple tutorial shows how to install the latest Sublime Text 4, the popular source code editor, in Debian, Ubuntu, and / or Linux Mint in different ways.

-The latest Sublime Text 3, so far it’s 3.2.2 (build 3211), is available to install in three different ways for Debian and Ubuntu based systems.
+The latest Sublime Text 4 is available to install in three different ways for Debian and Ubuntu based systems.
 They are Snap, Flatpak, and official apt repository packages.

 The easiest way installing the editor is using the Snap, a containerized package format developed by Canonical.

-For Ubuntu 18.04 and Ubuntu 20.04, the community maintained Sublime Text Snap package is available to install directly via Software.
+For Ubuntu 18.04, Ubuntu 20.04 and higher, the community maintained Sublime Text Snap package is available to install directly via Software.

 As an alternative, install the snap via command in terminal: